-Each week sees Nile bring some of the most acclaimed singers, songwriters and producers from around the globe into Abbey Road, which has made for some extremely exciting collaborations.
-The list boasts the likes of Emeli Sande, George Ezra, Flume, Olly Murs, Rebecca Ferguson, Kungs, Franc Moody, Kamille, Jorja Smith and HMLTD.
+Over the past several weeks Nile has invited some of the most acclaimed singers, songwriters and producers from around the globe into Abbey Road’s brand new Front Room Studios for writing and recording sessions as part of his long-awaited new album.
+This has made for some extremely exciting collaborations, working with a new artist each day, the list boasts the likes of Emeli Sande, George Ezra, Flume, Olly Murs, Rebecca Ferguson, Kungs and Franc Moody.
 Nile and Emeli captured some great footage from their session that offers a fascinating and often unseen window into Nile's creative process in the studio.